You want smart political talk without the meltdowns?

 But if you watched any other show besides mine last night, this is the crap you are hearing.

-America will forever be indebted to him for the character that he showed, and for the class that he showed, and the dignity that he showed beyond reproach.
+America will forever be indebted to him for the character that he showed and for the class that he showed and the dignity that he showed beyond reproach.

-He's been scandal-free, frankly, in the White House.
+And he's been scandal-free, frankly, in the White House.

 We haven't had that for a while.

-That song of hope that brought him to the White House.
+That song of hope that brought him to the White House, part campaign speech, part State of the Union, sermon on democracy, a song of gratitude and hope.

 It was everything.

-It was the 2004 keynote address, it was the race speech in Philadelphia, all of it combined.
+It was the race speech in Philadelphia, all of it combined.

 And I don't think that anyone could have done a better farewell address.